Kearlay/research/README.md

 ----------------------------------|------------------------------------------------------------------------------------
 README.md                         |  Text file (markdown format) description of the project.

-Python scripts files:
+Python Scripts:

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
-eeg_main.py                       | Import EEG data from data files and start training neural networks eeg_tensorflow.ipynb              | TensorFlow and Keras implementation.
+eeg_main.py                       | Import EEG data from data files and start training the graph (added for HPC clusters) eeg_tensorflow.ipynb              | TensorFlow and Keras implementation.
 Please refer to this notebook for a quick look

-Python modules:
+Python Modules:

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
 eeg_preprocessing.py              | This contains useful preprocessing steps to implement spatio-temporal pattern recognition on raw eeg data.
 Based on Scikit-learn and MNE pacakges. eeg_import.py                     | Functions defined to extract data from .edf file format using MNE package. eeg_data_downloads.py             | Executing this code will generate folders and start downloading PhysioNet data into them.